gauravshrivastava4/tap-fare-service/README.md

 ## Assumptions

 - Processing concurrent taps are out of scope.
-- tap-on and tap-off should happen at the same day
+- In order to consider a trip COMPLETE, tap-on and tap-off should happen at the same day
 - One csv file will contain data for only one Company
 - CSV may have orphan ONs and OFFs
 - CSV will not have data sorted by time